-If you have suffered a serious injury after being involved in a car accident caused by a distracted driver, you may be eligible to recover monetary damages with the help of one of our skilled personal injury lawyers.
+If you have suffered a serious injury after being involved in a car accident caused by a distracted driver, you may be eligible to recover monetary damages with the help of one of our skilled personal injury lawyer.
 At Lawton Law Firm, our legal team is committed to helping our clients obtain results.
 Motor vehicle accidents often lead to serious injuries and you should not be burdened with the cost of medical bills or lost wages.

-Call us today at (843) 588-5302 for a free consultation.
+Call us today at (843) 960-3223 for a free consultation.